Freeway9527/XengXiong_Challenge10_SVG_Logo/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

  ## Description
  This program will allow you to generate SVG logos base on your choice of shapes (triangle, circle or square).
-You will also be given the option to color your shape and text by color keyword or hexadecimal numbers.
-Input your text choice of up to 3 characters and no less than 1 character.
+You are allow up to 3 characters and no less then 1.
+You will also be able to set colors for your text and shape.

  Watch a video demonstration:
 [SVG Logo Demo](https://drive.google.com/file/d/16kHebWX-qffmJSLe7_5h_8maaH-eEqLz/view)